po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/08-Stu_Queues/README.md

 If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * What are good uses cases for a queue?
+  * What are good uses cases for a queue in programming?

 * Use [Google](https://www.google.com) or another search engine to research the above.